MomentumData/Healthcare-utilisation-in-IIM/README.md

 #### Accident and emergency attendances

 Accident and emergency attendances were identified using HES Accident and Emergency (A&E) records.
 This dataset includes attendances recorded at major A&E departments, single specialty A&E departments, walk-in centres and minor injury units.

+#### Hospital Admissions

+Hospital admissions were identified from HES Admitted Patient Care (APC) data.
+Each admission was counted as a single entry even if the inpatient spell consisted of multiple episodes of care.
+Only inpatient spells lasting at least one day were considered.

+#### Critical care

+Critical care periods were identified from HES Augmented Care Periods (ACP) and HES Critical Care (CC) which are both subsets of HES APC.
+As per hospital admissions, each critical care spell was counted as a single entry regardless of multiple episodes of critical care.